Hungarian National Museum

 Price

-Children less than 6 years old and Seniors over 70 years old: free entry.
+Children under 6 and Seniors over 70: free entry

 Transport